 There are quite a few different factors that will affect how long you bake your cookies and the outcome.
 Here are points to look out for:

-The thickness of dough: The thinner you roll out the dough- the crispier they will be.
+- The thickness of dough: The thinner you roll out the dough- the crispier it will be.

 Your best bet is to use your eyes as a guide.
 (Refer to my image above for visual clues.)